Our Safeguarding designated Lead is: Gail Weir

 As with managing other safeguarding risks, staff should be alert to changes in children’s behaviour which could indicate that they may be in need of help or protection.
 School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme.

-All Staff at Waverley have received Prevent briefing and one of the Designated Safeguarding Lead had the Wrap 3 training.
+All Staff at Waverley have received Prevent briefing and one of the Designated Safeguarding Lead.
 All staff have been made aware of the processes and procedures in place for concerns and referrals.
 Please see our Policy.

 Site safety – please see our Health and Safety policy for a comprehensive understanding of all procedures here.